 Iron Age (1000 – 500 BCE)

 The tribes of the Hittites and the Mitanni consolidated their respective powers during this time which resulted in the rise of the Neo-Hittite and Neo-Babylonian Empires.
 King Nebuchadnezzar II (r.
 605/604-562 BCE) of Babylon destroyed Jerusalem (588 BCE) during this period and forced the inhabitants of Israel into the “Babylonian Exile”.
 He was also responsible for extensive construction in Babylon, creating famous buildings such as the Ishtar Gate and the Great Ziggurat (the "Tower of Babel").
-The fall of Babylon to Cyrus II of Persia in 539 BCE effectively ended Babylonian culture.
+The fall of Babylon to Cyrus II of Persia (the Great, r. c.
+550 - 530 BCE) in 539 BCE effectively ended Babylonian culture.

 Classical Antiquity (500 BCE – 7th century CE)

-After Cyrus II (d.
-530 BCE) took Babylon, the bulk of Mesopotamia became part of the Achaemenid Persian Empire, and this period saw a rapid cultural decline in the region, most notably in the loss of the knowledge of cuneiform script.
+After Cyrus II took Babylon, the bulk of Mesopotamia became part of the Achaemenid Persian Empire, and this period saw a rapid cultural shift in the region including a number of changes, most notably the loss of the knowledge of cuneiform script.
 The conquest of the Persians by Alexander the Great in 331 BCE brought Hellenization of the culture and religion but, even though Alexander tried to again make Babylon a city of consequence, its days of glory were now in the past.

-After his death, Alexander's general Seleucus took control of the region and founded the Seleucid Dynasty which ruled until 126 BCE when the land was conquered by the Parthians who were, in turn, dominated by the Sassanians (a people of Persian descent).
-Bertman writes, “Under Sassanian domination, Mesopotamia lay in ruins, its fields dried out or turned into a swampy morass, its once great cities made ghost towns” (58).
+After his death, Alexander's general Seleucus I Nicator (r.
+305 - 281 BCE) took control of the region and founded the Seleucid Empire (312 - 63 BCE) which ruled until 63 BCE when the land was conquered by the Parthians who were, in turn, dominated by the Sassanians who established the Sassanian Empire (224 - 651 CE).
+The Sassanians honored the legacies of earlier Mesopotamian civilizations and preserved their contributions.

-By the time of the conquest by the Roman Empire (c.
-115-117 CE), Mesopotamia was a largely Hellenized region, lacking in any unity, which had forgotten the old gods and the old ways.
+Between the Parthian Empire (247 BCE - 224 CE) and the Sassanians, the Roman Empire established itself in the region in c.
+198 CE, (though Rome had arrived earlier in 116 - 117 CE but withdrew).
 The Romans improved the infrastructure of their colonies significantly through their introduction of better roads and plumbing and brought Roman Law to the land.
-Even so, the region was constantly caught up in the wars various Roman emperors waged with other nations over control of the land.
+Even so, the region was constantly caught up in the wars various Roman emperors waged, first with the Parthians and then Sassanians, over control of the land.

-The entire culture of the region once known as Mesopotamia was swept away in the final conquest of the area by Muslim Arabs in the 7th century CE which resulted in the unification of law, language, religion and culture under Islam.
-Bertman notes, “With the Islamic conquest of 651 CE the history of ancient Mesopotamia ends” (58).
-Today the great cities that once rose along the Tigris and Euphrates rivers are largely unexcavated mounds or broken bricks on arid plains, and the once fertile crescent has steadily dwindled to a wasteland due to human factors (such as overuse of the land through agricultural pursuits or urban development) and also due to climate change.
+The ancient culture of the region, preserved by the Sassanians, was devastated by the conquest of Mesopotamia by Muslim Arabs in the 7th century CE which resulted in the unification of law, language, religion and culture under Islam.
+Aspects of the culture were retained but, as Bertman notes, “With the Islamic conquest of 651 CE the history of ancient Mesopotamia ends” (58).
+Today the great cities that once rose along the Tigris and Euphrates rivers are largely unexcavated mounds or broken bricks on arid plains, and the region of the Fertile Crescent has steadily dwindled into areas resembling wastelands due to human factors (such as overuse of the land through agricultural pursuits or urban development) and climate change.